 Secaucus is a medium-sized town located in the state of New Jersey.
 With a population of 20,215 people and four constituent neighborhoods, Secaucus is the 119th largest community in New Jersey.

 Housing costs in Secaucus are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Secaucus is a decidedly white-collar town, with fully 85.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Secaucus is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Secaucus who work in management occupations (15.40%), office and administrative support (13.99%), and computer science and math (9.41%).
+Secaucus is a decidedly white-collar town, with fully 87.28% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Secaucus is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Secaucus who work in management occupations (13.36%), office and administrative support (13.07%), and sales jobs (11.98%).

 Also of interest is that Secaucus has more people living here who work in computers and math than 95% of the places in the US.

 Secaucus is an extremely ethnically-diverse town.
 The people who call Secaucus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Secaucus residents report their race to be White, followed by Asian.
 Secaucus also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.02% of the town’s residents.
-Important ancestries of people in Secaucus include Irish, German, Polish, and Portuguese.
+People of Hispanic or Latino origin account for 16.88% of the town’s residents.
+Important ancestries of people in Secaucus include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Secaucus is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Langs. of India and Spanish.